1. What is OpenLandContracts.org?

 4. How do I search for contracts?

-- View contracts by Country or Resource
+- View contracts by Country or Resource using the options on the homepage or the links in the left-side menu.

 The dropdown menus on the Search page allow you to search for contracts by: date of contract signature; host country; resource type; investor company name; and contract type.
 In addition, you can also search for contracts for which certain issues have been summarized by using the “Annotation category” dropdown menu.
 This can help you find, for example, contracts for which we have summarized obligations or commitments related to local employment, surface fees for land, environmental protection, or the use of physical security.